 - user:jane@example.com

 The policyData property accepts output from the getIAMPolicy data source, which defines bindings (role-to-members mappings).
-This resource is authoritative: it replaces the service’s entire IAM policy, removing any permissions not declared in your code.
-Use this when you need full policy control and want to prevent drift from external changes.
+This resource is authoritative: it replaces the service’s entire IAM policy.
+Use this when you want to manage all permissions in one place, but be aware it overwrites any existing policy.

 Grant a role to multiple members at once

-Teams often assign the same role to several users or service accounts without affecting other roles on the service.
+Teams often grant the same role to several users or service accounts.
+IamBinding manages all members for a specific role while preserving other roles.

 import * as pulumi from "@pulumi/pulumi";